 Opportunity Program students hold leadership roles as teaching assistants, resident advisors, EMTs, admission interns, Student Assembly representatives and Honor Court representatives.
 They also serve on the executive boards of organizations such as: BLSU, Womyn's Center, ACS, MSA, CAB, Feminist of Color Collective, Chess Club and the Voices of Color Lecture Series.

-Answer: Yes.
-The successful completion of the 5 week summer course is the beginning of your college experience and also the beginning of the relationship with the Opportunity Programs office.
-Students continue to work through a program protocol through their 4 years at Hamilton.
+Yes.
+Your successful completion of the five-week summer course is the beginning of your college experience and also the beginning of your relationship with the Opportunity Programs office.
+You will continue to work through a program protocol during your four years at Hamilton.

 Yes.
 If a student is interested in studying abroad, Hamilton College as well as the Opportunity Programs office will encourage the student to take part in a semester abroad.
-56% of Opportunity Programs students participated in study abroad programs.
+More than half - 56% - of Opportunity Programs students participate in study-abroad programs.